cncf/tag-security/assessments/projects/custodian/joint-review.md

 ## Intended Use Case

 The intended use of Cloud Custodian is cloud management.
 In particular, Cloud Custodian allows users to audit, monitor, and operationalize configuration checks.

 Rules can be defined in the c7n yaml that define remediation actions when a rule is triggered based on configuration checks.

 ## Target Users

-Per the sig-security user personas, Cloud Custodian serves the needs of:
+Per the Security TAG user personas, Cloud Custodian serves the needs of:

 * Enterprise Operator: Cloud Custodian provides reporting and unified metrics that can be consumed by a variety of dashboard platforms, allowing an enterprise operator to not only survey and manage resources, but use the monitoring tools of their choice.
 This allows an Enterprise Operator to make administrative decisions and take action according to an organization’s policies.
 * Quota Operator: Because Cloud Custodian leverages the simplicity of YAML and a CLI, a Quota Operator with more of a financial background than an engineering background can still use it.
 The same Custodian outputs the Enterprise Operator can use to produce a centralized survey of an organization’s resources and resource activity, a Quota Operator can use to determine resource boundaries from the same reports and metrics.
 When a resource exceeds its quota, Cloud Custodian can be configured to notify a Quota Operator of it.
-* Third Party Security Product/System: Cloud Custodian’s YAML configuration file enables resource tagging based on filters, and depending on the policy, these tags can be configured to trigger specific actions.
+* Third-Party Security Product/System: Cloud Custodian’s YAML configuration file enables resource tagging based on filters, and depending on the policy, these tags can be configured to trigger specific actions.
 * Platform Implementer: Since Cloud Custodian enables event-based real-time policy enforcement, a Platform Implementer can use the CLI to serve the intersecting needs of the Enterprise Operator, Quota Operator, Security and Compliance Administrators, and Developers.
 Event-based and real-time Cloud Custodian policies can output reports and metrics for monitoring, respond to policy changes and tag affected resources, enforce compliance, and prevent development from unintentionally harming an organization’s cloud.

 ### Target Capabilities and How Custodian Impacts.